 - Phone Numbers

-Frank J. Albert, Ph.D. is a Principal in the Southern California office of Fish & Richardson.
+Frank J. Albert, Ph.D., is a principal in the Southern California office of Fish & Richardson P.C.
 His practice emphasizes patent litigation in the areas of electrical/computer technology, optics, semiconductors, telecommunications, software, and nanotechnology.

-Prior to joining the firm, Dr. Albert was a Judicial Extern for The Hon.
-Judge Charles Breyer in the U.S. District Court for the Northern District of California (2006).
-Dr. Albert’s research experience includes work as a Graduate Research Assistant at Cornell University conducting scientific research into magnetic materials (1998-2002).
-He was also a Research Staff Member for Grandis, Inc. researching magnetic nanotechnology to aid in the development of a new magnetic based high speed computer memory (2002-2003).
+Prior to joining the firm, Dr. Albert was a judicial extern for the Honorable Charles Breyer of the U.S. District Court for the Northern District of California (2006).
+Dr. Albert’s research experience includes work as a graduate research assistant at Cornell University, where he conducted scientific research into magnetic materials (1998-2002).
+He was also a research staff member for Grandis Inc., where he researched magnetic nanotechnology to aid in the development of a new magnetic based high speed computer memory (2002-2003).

 U.S. District Court Cases

 Intel Corp. adv.
 U.S. Ethernet Innovations, LLC (N.D.Cal.)
 (Defending Intel in patent litigation concerning Ethernet technology.)